mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationCreate-v1.rst

 Description
 -----------

-Standard powder samples with Bragg scattering rings of accurately known lattice spacings can be used to adjust the components of an instrument such that the observed Bragg scattering yield lattice spacings as close as possible to the standard reference.
+Standard powder samples with Bragg scattering diffraction rings of accurately known lattice spacings can be used to adjust the position and/or orientation for the components of an instrument (moderator and detector bank) such that the observed peak intensities yield lattice plane spacings as close as possible to the standard reference values.

 This algorithm adjusts the position of the moderator as well as the position and orientation of each bank of detector pixels.
-The goal of these adjustments is to produce neutron paths and scattering angles that lead to optimal comparison between observed and reference Bragg scattering.
+The goal of these adjustments is to produce neutron paths and scattering angles that lead to optimal comparison between observed and reference lattice plane spacings

 The execution workflow is as follows: